 Compare the price of service awards and employee engagement initiatives with other employee costs, and you’ll quickly see that they make up a small portion (0.05 percent) of an organization’s annual contribution per employee.

-Service anniversary awards celebrate longevity and are proven to make a huge impact on employee engagement and retention.
+Service anniversary awards celebrate longevity and are proven to have a positive impact on employee engagement and retention.
 Recognizing service milestones at the one and three-year marks show your dedication to employees early on in their career.
 These earlier service anniversary milestones also create a culture that helps to embrace and extend authentic employee loyalty.

-Compare your organization’s budget to the averages to see where your program falls along the cost spectrum.
+Compare your organization’s human resources budget to the averages to see where your program falls along the cost spectrum.

 BI WORLDWIDE Canada is a global provider of service award programs.
-Our programs drive results for our clients by using our patented mobile-friendly PURL social recognition technology, creating custom awards catalogues from our selection of 130,000+ items and 350+ experiences, and delivering a 100% satisfaction return policy with no questions asked.
+Our programs drive results for our clients by using our patented mobile-friendly comment sharing employee recognition program, creating custom employee service award catalogues from our selection of 34,000+ items and 330,000 experiences, and delivering a 100% satisfaction return policy with no questions asked.